SixArm/sixarm_unix_shell_scripts/README.md

 ### scripting

  * <code>cddo</code>:  Run a command in each directory.
+ * <code>command-is-installed</code>: If a given command installed, then return true.
  * <code>keep</code>: Keep running a command every time any file it looks at is changed.
  * <code>no</code>: Shorthand to always return "n"
  * <code>while-read-do-cd</code>: For each line of input on command line, cd into a path then run a command.